Updated December 16, 2018. Light Jig is now available for Prizewinner. Traditional set options have been expanded for most levels.

 Structure of Levels

-- Levels are Beginner, Primary, Novice, Prizewinner, and Championship.
+- Levels are Beginner, Primary, Novice, Prizewinner, and Champion.
 All levels are open to all ages.

 - Dancers should enter the Digital Feis level that is most comparable to the level they compete in within their own organization (see illustration below).
 Independent dancers should choose the level they compete in most regularly.
 If dancers are uncertain about what constitutes their appropriate level, then they should consult their teacher or the Digital Feis adjudication team for an accurate assessment.